RiyonDev/vm-statistics-discordbot/README.md

 - Automatic installation of the vm-statistics-discordbot (dependencies, bot).
 - Automatically update the stats in the chosen channel.
-- Use !vmstats command to get the statistics to any channel.
+- Use /vmstats command to get the statistics to any channel.

 ## Help and support